 Applies to cisapride: oral suspension, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking cisapride:Rare
+You should check with your doctor immediately if any of these side effects occur when taking cisapride:Rare

 - Blurred vision or other changes in vision